benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 The internet, and thus open source, however, is not bound by geographic lines.
 It is not uncommon for government created code to be used by foreign citizens.
 As such, the agency should make it explicit under what terms foreign citizens can use the code.

 [Best practices suggest](https://github.com/project-open-data/project-open-data.github.io/pull/135#issuecomment-23299819) that [agencies release their code](https://github.com/cfpb/qu/pull/94) under [the Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/), a public domain dedication and copyright disclaimer, to ensure all downstream users receive the same rights in the software.
-Where not possible, (e.g., a copyleft derivative work), prefer the least-restrictive terms possible.
+Where not possible, (for example, a copyleft derivative work), prefer the least-restrictive terms possible.

 #### Contractor created code